theRTB/ForzaGUI/README.md

 - Press and hold W (default keyboard key for accel)
 - Release W after engine hits rev limit
 - Click the Sweep button
 - The data is saved.
-On restarts of the GUI click **Load torque/ratios** after clicking Connect (or pressing F10)
+The GUI will automatically try to load the data file based on car ordinal and PI number on restarts.

 As the port is hardcoded to 12350, set remote telemetry in FH5 to 127.0.0.1 and port 12350.